rcoteru/logStoreOpt/README.md

 ## Algorithm

-The solutions of the the problem is found through a local search based algortihm, where several randomly generated initial solutions are optimized in parallel.
+The solutions of the the problem is found through a local search algorithm, where several randomly generated initial solutions are optimized in parallel.
 The cost functions are normalized based on randomly generated solutions and scalarized using a weighted geometric mean.
 One may set the weights to prioritize one objective over another.

 ## Environment / Setup